Fundamental British Values and

 British Values Statement

+In accordance with The Department for Education, we aim to actively promote British Values in school to ensure young people leave school prepared for life in modern Britain.
 At Hathersage St. Michael’s CE (A) Primary School we value the diversity of backgrounds of all pupils, families and wider school community.
-We have introduced the new Primary National Curriculum which takes a global approach to learning by introducing themes from the perspective of other people in other countries.
-Through our Christian ethos, our core values are: hope, friendship, respect, honesty, perseverance and forgiveness.
+We follow the Primary National Curriculum which takes a global approach to learning by introducing themes from the perspective of other people in other countries.
+Our children are encouraged to regard people of all faiths, races and cultures with respect and tolerance and understanding that while people may hold different views about what is right and wrong', all people living in England are subject to its laws.
+Through our Christian ethos, our Golden Values are: hope, friendship, respect, honesty, perseverance and forgiveness.
 These values are built into the ethos and teaching of the school and are modelled by everyone who works at Hathersage St.Michael’s.
-We also teach the children about the importance of British values, including democracy, the rule of law, individual liberty, mutual respect and tolerance.
+We teach the children about the importance of British Values, including democracy, the rule of law, individual liberty, mutual respect and tolerance.

 The Department for Education states that there is a need: